 What should you bring?
 Locals know it can get soggy in the parks so bring some waterproof boots for walking the shoreline and the park itself.
 You might bring something to sit on too; squatting can get tiring.
 If you have something to sift the sand and shells through that does make it easier but really, just your hands will do.

 Dress for the occasion; you will be down by the water so it can get cold.
 And you will need to bring your patience and a sharp eye.
 It is not a bad idea to bring snacks along because nothing ruins a good shark tooth hunt like a hangry child (parent or fellow hunter).

 And don’t forget to wander around while you are there.
 It is a beautiful park and has great programming in the Spring through late Fall so check their site before arriving.
 Oh, and yes, you can bring your dog, too.

 Now, in case you are not sure if you have found a Megalodon tooth…here is an image of one found at Westmoreland State Park (another great place to hunt for sharks teeth and about a 2 hour drive from the Burg).
 York River State Park in the Williamsburg area is also recognized as one of the other Virginia State Parks where you can find shark’s teeth.
 So put that park on your list too.

-Low tide is the best time to hunt so check the tide schedule before you head out.
+After a storm is the best.
+Low tide is also the best time to hunt so check the tide schedule before you head out.
+You can go anytime but you will have less surface area (beach).
 But most of all, make sure to enjoy the great outdoors!

 For more information and to plan your trip, visit Chippokes’ website